-When drawing a simple circuit, it will typically include a battery, a lamp and at times a switch, connected to each other.
+When drawing a simple circuit, it will typically include a battery, a lamp and at times a switch, all connected to each other.
 Something similar to the diagram below.

 If you always drew circuits like this, it would take too long and it can be difficult to draw.
 Instead, each circuit component is given a symbol, which makes it easier to draw circuits.

 Below are some common symbols you will be required to use:

 Below are some electrical circuit symbols that are important to remember.

 Let’s look at an example of a simple circuit below.

 We can replace the circuit components with circuit symbols to create a much simpler diagram, which you can see below.